Black bear hunting activity and harvests - Open Ontario

 resource_summary

 For DataStore API calls, choose a resource where datastore_active is TRUE.
-This dataset has English and French CSV resources.
-The English CSV resource id is the value used in the data download.
+This reduces the options to English and French CSV files, so although it isn’t necessary to filter by file type, we do so below to flag the step for future reference when multiple file types are provided.
+The English CSV resource id is the value that will be used for the data download.

 datastore_resources = resources[